Cod, Caper and Olive Potato Cakes

 4 - Put the beaten eggs in a bowl, some seasoned plain flour on one plate and the breadcrumbs on another.
 Add enough olive oil to a non-stick pan to allow shallow frying and heat up.

 5 - Shape the mixture into 'cakes' using floured hands.
 Dip them first into the flour, then the egg, then the breadcrumbs and fry gently for approximately 7 minutes each side until golden and crisp.
-Place onto kitchen towel to absorb some oil, then serve with a simple green salad and some lemon mayonnaise.
+Place onto kitchen towel to absorb some oil, then serve with a simple green salad, tartare sauce or simply fresh lemon wedges.